“Friendship Recession” & Mental Health

-If you find it challenging to spend time with friends, meet new ones, and expand your social network, you’re not alone.
-In recent years, researchers have noted a decline in close personal relationships and meaningful social connections, potentially fueled by cultural and economic shifts that influence how we build and interact with our peer groups and communities.
+If you find it challenging to spend time with friends, meet new friends, and expand your social network, you’re not alone.
+In recent years, researchers have noted a decline in close personal relationships and meaningful social connections, a "friendship recession," potentially fueled by cultural and economic shifts that influence how we build and interact with our peer groups and communities.
 In this article, we’ll explore the causes of the friendship recession, its impact on mental and physical well-being, and strategies for rebuilding stronger social bonds in an increasingly disconnected world.
 If you’re experiencing loneliness or struggling to build or maintain connections with others, working with a therapist may be helpful.

 What is the “friendship recession”?